codepath/android_guides/Fragment-Navigation-Drawer.md

 Now, let's setup the drawer in our activity.
 We can also setup the menu icon too.

 Note: Make sure you implement the correct `onPostCreate(Bundle savedInstanceState)` method.
-There are 2 signatures and only this one shows the hamburger icon.
+There are 2 signatures and only `onPostCreate(Bundle state)` shows the hamburger icon.

 ```java
 public class MainActivity extends AppCompatActivity {